A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Interpreting the Nelson-Yasue wave function

-A third possibility is that the configuration-space representation of $R$ and $S$ is somehow just an abstract encoding of a complicated array of ontic fields in space-time that nonlocally connect the motions of the particles.
+The other possibility is that the configuration-space representation of $R$ and $S$ is somehow an abstract encoding of a complicated array of ontic fields in space-time that nonlocally connect the motions of the particles.
 In practice, we might implement this by analogy with Norsen's ``TELB'' approach to the de Broglie-Bohm theory \cite{Norsen2010,Norsen2014}: Taylor-expand the $R$ and $S$ functions in configuration space into $N$ one-particle $R$ and $S$ functions, each coupled to a countably infinite hierarchy of ``entanglement fields'' in space-time that implement the nonlocal connections between the motions of the particles.
-The upshot of this approach is that one can maintain that Nelson's ether lives in plain-old 3-D space along with \emph{N} particles.
+The upshot of this approach is that one can maintain that Nelson's ether lives in plain old 3-D space along with \emph{N} particles.
 A drawback is the immense complexity of positing a countable infinity of ontic fields in space-time, in order to reproduce all the information encoded in the \emph{R} and \emph{S} functions in configuration space.
 To be sure, this last possibility is more speculative than the former two (since it would be non-trivial to actually construct such a variant of NYSM); but we think it is ultimately the most intelligible and fruitful one for stochastic mechanics (for reasons discussed in sections 4 and 5).

-Of course, the validity of this last construction of non-factorizable solutions for NYSM depends on the plausibility of imposing (27).
+Of course, the validity of constructing the non-separable solutions (30-33) in NYSM depends on the plausibility of imposing (27).
 But such a condition is arbitrary from the point of view of (11) and (23), insofar as we have reconstructed those equations from the Nelson-Yasue assumptions.
 This, in essence, is Wallstrom's criticism applied to the $N$-particle case.
 Our task then is to reformulate \emph{N}-particle NYSM into \emph{N}-particle ZSM.